Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 Hey, this is Matt Cox, and we are going to go ahead and do a video real quick.

-It's going to be a little hour.
+So it's going to be a little bit more hour.

 So, all right, well, this is Tommy Sikorsky, I'm assuming.